tom2124/gisco/README.md

 ## Features

-- **Stacks** — create/edit/delete compose stacks with `.env` support; external projects detected automatically
+- **Stacks**: create/edit/delete compose stacks with `.env` support; external projects detected automatically
-- **Containers** — grouped by stack, with state, uptime, metrics, terminal, logs and actions
+- **Containers**: grouped by stack, with state, uptime, metrics, terminal, logs and actions
-- **Networks** — live topology with interfaces, DNS names, port mappings and Traefik routing
+- **Networks**: live topology with interfaces, DNS names, port mappings and Traefik routing
-- **Images & volumes** — sizes, pull, prune
+- **Images & volumes**: sizes, pull, prune
-- **Templates** — parameterized compose files with a deploy dialog
+- **Templates**: parameterized compose files with a deploy dialog
-- **Terminal & logs** — xterm.js exec terminals and live log streaming over WebSockets
+- **Terminal & logs**: xterm.js exec terminals and live log streaming over WebSockets

 ## Quickstart

-Requirements: Docker Engine with the Compose v2 plugin (`docker compose version` should work), and access to the Docker socket (root-equivalent — see note below).
+Requirements: Docker Engine with the Compose v2 plugin (`docker compose version` should work), and access to the Docker socket (root-equivalent, see note below).

 Save one of the compose files below as `compose.yml`, then: